cRazEYgUy/neoneggshell/README.md

 # neoneggshell

-NES is an iOS and OSX command shell creation tool written in python
+NES is an OSX and Jailbroken IOS command shell creation tool written in python

 This tool creates an command line session with extra functionality like